3 ½cupshigh grade or plain flour(see recipe note 1)

 Knead dough by hand on a lightly floured bench, adding more flour as needed until a firm but smooth and elastic dough forms, about 10 minutes.
 You could also knead it in a stand mixer but I found that the dough was quite stiff and the mixer had a bit of a hard time.

 Shape the dough into ball and place in a lightly greased bowl.
 Cover with gladwrap or a tea towel and let rise in a warm place until doubled in size, about 1 hour.

 Once the dough is doubled in size, punch down and let it rest for 10 minutes.
 Divide the dough into 8 equal pieces.
-Roll each piece of dough into a smooth ball and then using your finger, poke a hole in the center of each ball and stretch it until the hole is as big as half the diameter of the bagel.
+Roll each piece of dough into a smooth ball and then use your finger to poke a hole in the center of each ball and stretch it until the hole is as big as half the diameter of the bagel.
 It will look like a big hole but it will shrink when boiling and baking.
 Place bagels on a lightly greased or lined baking tray.
-Cover with a damp towel or lightly greased plastic wrap and let rest for 10 minutes.
+Cover with a tea towel and let rest for 10 minutes.

 While waiting, preheat the oven to 220°C/430°F and bring a large pot of water to a boil, then reduce heat to just below a simmer.
 Using a slotted spoon, lower a few bagels at a time into the water.
 Allow bagels to float to the top.
-Leave bagels in the water for 2 minutes, then flip over and leave in the water another 2 minutes (the longer they stay in the water, the chewier they become).
-Remove bagels with slotted spoon and return to prepared baking sheet.
+Leave bagels in the water for 2 minutes, then flip over and leave in the water another 2 minutes.
+The longer the bagels stay in the water, the chewier they become.
+Remove the bagels with slotted spoon and return to prepared baking sheet.
 Repeat with remaining bagels.